nefarioustim/front-end-development-best-practice/index.md

 This document is a set of standards, best practices, and guidelines for front end development.
 This documentation has been collated through many years experience by a multitude of front end developers, front end architects, and front end development managers.
+Where possible we have attempted to include all references.

 <h2 id="browsers">Know your browsers</h2>

 It's important to understand the technologies being used to browse your content and test accordingly.
 This information is best gleaned from your web analytics and log files.

-However, even once you have analysed and assimilated that information, it is a good idea to maintain a level of graded browser support:
+However, even before you have analysed and assimilated that information, it is a good idea to maintain a level of **graded browser support**:

 Primarily, test and ensure that the visitor gets a first-class browsing and interaction experience in the following browsers: